sadricodes/scriptify/README.md

 It allows users to enable and disable additional functions to be applied on the front end, and configuration pages for both admin and member use.

+## Latest News

+- December 18th, 2022: Installation documentation is now available for review.
+We would love to get your feedback on whether you find the current documentation easy to follow!
+Required scripts are not yet publicly hosted and Scriptify is not yet ready to be released.

+Please support Scriptify by Watching and Starring this project on GitHub.

 ## System

 - ### Get Started with Scriptify